Mk1DzL/Hash-Stacker/README.md

 # Bitaxe Hashrate Benchmark - Web GUI

 Based on mrv777's Python-based benchmarking tool, this is a dockerized web gui for running tests and reviewing results.
+I used ChatGPT for lots of this but have also worked on double-checking and tweaking things, so please let me know if there are any issues.
+Use at your own discretion.

 ## Features